solesen1992/WiFi-Light-Control/README.md

 # WiFi Light Control
 The WEXO project is an automatic light control system that uses Wi-Fi network to detect presence.
 When no approved devices are connected to the network, the lights automatically turn off.
+The program runs as a console application.

-The system offers a user-friendly interface with features such as:
+The system offers a user-friendly interface for settings and maintance - with features such as:
 - Setting active time periods
 - Device blacklisting
 - Manual system activation/deactivation